 What resources are available within block RAMs?
-The figure above shows a schematic view of the "inside" of a typical DQ RAM, though it applies to DP RAM as well.
+The figure above shows a schematic view of the "inside" of a typical DQ RAM, though it applies to each side of a DP RAM as well.
 Even though FPGA block RAMs are always fully synchronous, it is sometimes helpful to think of the base RAM entity inside of the block as asynchronous.
 This RAM entity is supplemented with "read through" logic in the form of a multiplexer, which enables two types of configurable (at build time) read-during-write behavior.
-Without the multiplexer, a read-during-write delivers the old memory data to the read data port.
-With the multiplexer, a read-during-write conveys the data being written to the read data port.
+Without the multiplexer, a read-during-write delivers the old memory data to the read data port (I've dubbed this WAR - Write After Read).
+With the multiplexer, a read-during-write conveys the data being written to the read data port (RAW - Read After Write).
+Note that these modes only apply to a given port of a DP RAM, read/write behavior between ports is never write-through.
 The register following this optional multiplexer is always present.
 Following this is yet another register; it is optional and generally part of the block RAM circuitry because it can dramatically speed up read clocking at the expense of one additional clock of latency.

 In terms of read-during-write behavior, Hive needs write-through mode for the LIFO stacks to function correctly.
 This mode is unimportant for the main memory however because we will never be simultaneously reading from and writing to the data port, and the fetch port is read-only.
-In terms of speed, the write side is often capable of near fabric flip flop performance, while the read side is rather slow if the additional output register isn't used.
-So a certain amount of combinatorial logic can be placed directly in front of the write side, and if our architecture can tolerate the latency of the additional read side output register we should certainly use it because it speeds things up and is essentially free.
+In terms of speed, the write side can often tolerate a bit of combinatorial logic in front, while the read side is fairly slow if the additional output register isn't used.
+So if our architecture can tolerate the latency of the additional read side output register we should certainly use it because it speeds things up and is essentially free.